siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-a-hybrid-cluster/index.md

 weight: 70
 ---

-This guide shows you how to create and configure a cluster consisting of machines that are any combination of bare metal, cloud virtual machines, on-premise virtual machines, or SBCs.
+This guide shows you how to create and configure a cluster consisting of machines that are any combination of bare metal, cloud virtual machines, on-premise virtual machines, or SBCs, using KubeSpan, which enables Kubernetes to communicate securely with machines in the cluster on different networks.

 Refer to the general guide on creating a cluster to get started.
 To create a hybid cluster apply the following cluster patch by clicking on "Config Patches" and navigating the the "Cluster" tab: